Docker Deep Dive - Nigel Poulton - E-Book

 Most applications run on servers, and in the past, we were limited to running one application per server.
 As a result, the story went something like this:

 Every time a business needed a new application, it had to buy a new server.
-Unfortunately, we weren’t very good at modeling the performance requirements of new applications, and the IT departments had to guess.
-This often resulted in businesses buying very expensive servers with a lot more performance capability than the apps needed.
+Unfortunately, we weren’t very good at modeling the performance requirements of new applications, and we had to guess.
+This resulted in businesses buying bigger, faster, and more expensive servers than necessary.
 After all, nobody wanted underpowered servers incapable of handling the app, resulting in unhappy customers and lost revenue.
-As a result, companies ended up with racks and racks of overpowered servers operating as low as 5-10% of their potential capacity.
-This was a tragic waste of company capital and environmental resources!
+As a result, we ended up with racks and racks of overpowered servers operating as low as 5-10% of their potential capacity.
+This was a tragic waste of company capital and environmental resources.

 Hello VMware!

-Amid all this, VMware, Inc. gave the world a gift — the virtual machine (VM).
+Amid all this, VMware, Inc. gave the world a gift — the virtual machine (VM) — a technology that allowed us to run multiple business applications on a single server safely.

 It was a game-changer.
 Businesses could run new apps on the spare capacity of existing servers, spawning a golden age of maximizing the value of existing assets.